-Igaliku is one of the most beautiful villages in Greenland.
-This is the oldest sheep farming settlement in Greenland and arriving here you will see tall mountains with peaks covered by snow during summer, lush valleys with flowers and sheep.
-The sandstone houses are very distinct from the wooden houses in Greenland, and there is a stunning view to the Igaliku fjord.
-Experience the tranquillity and peace of the settlement and be taken back into history.
+Igaliku is one of the most beautiful villages in Greenland with distinctive sandstone houses.
+You will see tall mountains with peaks covered by snow during summer and lush valleys with grazing sheep.
+Igaliku is the oldest sheep farming settlement in the country.
+Enjoy the stunning view to the Igaliku fjord, experience the tranquility and peace of the settlement and learn about its fascinating history.

+During the Norse period, from 1000- 1500 AD, Igaliku was known as Gardar and was the main seat of the church.
 Christianity was introduced to Greenland at the turn of the last millennium, and Greenland got its first bishop in 1124.
-The impressive episcopal residence Garðar was established shortly after in Igaliku.
-A cathedral was built, and this was the biggest of all the churches in Greenland in the Middle Ages.
+The impressive episcopal residence Garðar was established shortly afterwards in Igaliku.
+A cathedral was built, and was the biggest church in Greenland in the Middle Ages.
 For many years, the bishop’s palace was a focal point for the Norsemen and visitors from Iceland and Norway.
 The ruins of the cathedral and the bishop's palace have been renovated during recent years and today make up an attractive relic of the Viking period.
-Today only the top of the foundations of the church and the bishop's palace can be seen, but they have been renovated during recent years and make a striking relic of the Viking period.
+Today, the ruins from that time are very well preserved and worth a visit.